GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

+Actually, the results prove once again that our GC-LSTM model has better performance in dynamic network link prediction.
+Because the baselines directly predict the next snapshot network based on the first 10 snapshot networks, while our method requires pre-training models to learn the evolution pattern of dynamic networks more effectively from the first 240 samples.
+And GC-LSTM model not only uses LSTM to learn the temporal characteristics of the sequence network, but also uses GCN to learn the network characteristics of each snapshot.
+Therefore, in the test process, it can predict future links more {{accurately with lower ER}}.

-Interestingly, in most cases, the Error Rate- of the comparison method is much larger than Error Rate+, especially node2vec and LINE.
-They are more likely to predict non-existing links as existing links.
-Because the dynamic network data we experimented basically are sparse network, the pre-trained classifier in the embedded method cannot effectively classify sparse networks.
-For our GC-LSTM method, although Error Rate+ is slightly larger than Error Rate-, our method's Error Rate+ is still the smallest of all comparison experiments.
-It is further shown that our method not only has very high prediction accuracy on the non-existent link, but also has better prediction performance on the existing link, which can better predict the dynamic link of the network.
+Interestingly, in TABLE~\ref{table3}, the ER- is much larger than ER+ in most cases, especially for node2vec, indicating that most of the methods are more likely to predict non-existent links than existent ones.
+This phenomenon may be due to the fact that most of the dynamic networks in the experiments are relatively sparse.
+For our GC-LSTM method, although ER+ is slightly larger than ER-, both of its ER+ and ER- are smaller than that of baselines in most cases.
+That is, GC-LSTM method not only has relatively high prediction accuracy on the {{non-existing}} links, but also has better prediction performance on the {{existing}} ones, i.e., it can better predict the dynamic links of the network.
+In general, the link prediction method proposed in this paper has better prediction effect.